Skip to content

 • consider setting this to auto-renew

-Choose whichever of these AWS regions is closest to you, and stick with it for the rest of the setup process
+Choose whichever of the supported AWS regions is closest to you, and stick with it for the rest of the setup process.
+I chose Ireland (eu-west-1).

 Setting up your domain in SES